SamsungInternet/blog/README.md

 ## Getting started

-Inside the siteblog directory run
+Inside the siteblog directory run:

 ```text
 gatsby develop
 ```

-to hot-serve your website on http://localhost:8000 or
+to hot-serve your website on http://localhost:8000

+Now you can make changes to the content of the site locally and see those changes at http://localhost:8000.

+Alternativly you can run:

 ```text
 gatsby build